Presidency of Ulysses S. Grant: New York Custom House Ring

 Prior to the presidential election of 1872 two congressional and one Treasury Department investigations took place over corruption at the New York Custom House under Grant collector appointments Moses H. Grinnell and Thomas Murphy.
 Private warehouses were taking imported goods from the docks and charging shippers storage fees.
-Grant's friend, George K. Leet, was allegedly involved with exorbitant pricing for storing goods and splitting the profits.
+Grant's friend, George K. Leet, allegedly ran an oppressive customhouse storage business, making excessive profits.
 Grant's third collector appointment, Chester A. Arthur, implemented Secretary of Treasury George S. Boutwell's reform to keep the goods protected on the docks rather than private storage.

 Star Route Postal Ring

-In the early 1870s during the Grant Administration, lucrative postal route contracts were given to local contractors on the Pacific Coast and Southern regions of the United States.
+In the early 1870s, during the Grant Administration, lucrative postal route contracts were given to local contractors on the Pacific Coast and Southern regions of the United States.
 These were known as Star Routes because an asterisk was given on official Post Office documents.
 These remote routes were hundreds of miles long and went to the most rural parts of the United States by horse and buggy.
 In obtaining these highly prized postal contracts, an intricate ring of bribery and straw bidding was set up in the Postal Contract office; the ring consisted of contractors, postal clerks, and various intermediary brokers.
 Straw bidding was at its highest practice while John Creswell, Grant's 1869 appointment, was Postmaster-General.
 An 1872 federal investigation into the matter exonerated Creswell, but he was censured by the minority House report.
 A $40,000 bribe to the 42nd Congress by one postal contractor had tainted the results of the investigation.
 In 1876, another congressional investigation under a Democratic House shut down the postal ring for a few years.

-The Salary Grab
+Salary law

 On March 3, 1873, Grant signed a law that authorized the president's salary to be increased from $25,000 a year to $50,000 a year and Congressmen's salaries to be increased by $2,500.
 Representatives also received a retroactive pay bonus for the previous two years of service.
 This was done in secret and attached to a general appropriations bill.
 Reforming newspapers quickly exposed the law and the bonus was repealed in January 1874.
 Grant missed an opportunity to veto the bill and to make a strong statement for good government.